Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Data simulation

 \section{Data simulation}

-This section introduces how we generate the mock catalogue of ET, including unlensed and lensed data for comparison.
-In Sec. \ref{sec:catalog generation}, we use Monte Carlo (MC) sampling to generate a set of simulated BBH merger catalogs (400,000 events in our work) under the source frame to represent our real universe, based on 3 models of BHMF separately in Sec.\ref{sec:mass functions} chosen from \citet{LSC202105_GWTC2_pop} as benchmarks of unlensed data.
-Then in Sec. \ref{sec:lensing}, we add lensing effect on these mock events as lensed data following \citet{Oguri2018MNRAS.480.3842O}.
-We assume the influence of lensing could be totally represented by the magnification of the source mass estimated by the GW signals, almost all of which are around 1 due to weak lensing, but about $10^{-3}$ signals could be magnified tens to hundreds of times by strong lensing.
-In Sec. \ref{sec:noise}, we consider the measurement uncertainties in a simple form of Log-Normal distribution following \citet[]{Ding_2020}, which represent the accuracy of parameters of BBHs (e.g. $m_1,m_2,S_1,S_2,D_L$) estimated from a single GW event.
+In this section, we introduce how to generate the mock catalogue of lensed GW under ET detection scenario.
+In Sec. \ref{sec:catalog generation}, we generate a set of simulated BBH merger catalogs (400,000 events in our work) in the source frame to mock real universe, using Monte Carlo (MC) sampling method.
+We adopt 3 different BHMFs, i.e., truncated power law, power law with peak, and broken power law, selected from \citet{LSC202105_GWTC2_pop}, see details in Sec.\ref{sec:mass functions} Then in Sec. \ref{sec:lensing}, we apply lensing effect on these mock events.
+Note that, We assume the influence of lensing could be totally represented by the magnification of the source masses estimated by the GW signals.
+Finally, we consider the measurement uncertainties in a simple form of Log-Normal distribution following \citet[]{Ding_2020} in Sec. \ref{sec:noise}.